Politics and Philosophy BA

 -

 Africa has long been treated as a marginal part of the world, both historically and in relation to contemporary global politics.
-This module aims to take this misconception away by exploring the crucial role that Africa plays in the current world order and the way it has historically evolved.Ìý
+Throughout this module you will challenge this misconception by exploring the crucial role that Africa plays in the current world order and the way it has historically evolved.

 20 credits

-The module will also analyse Africa’s relations to emerging global powers, such as China.
-To analyze these issues, the module will equip students with a range of theoretical and conceptual tools from the field of international relations, drawing to a considerable extent on the work of African thinkers. - Contemporary Security Challenges
+By the end of the module you will have used a range of theoretical and conceptual tools from the field of international relations, drawing to a considerable extent on the work of African thinkers. - Contemporary Security Challenges

 -